edrys-labs/documentation/README.md

 __ Implementations__

    --{{6}}--
 There are several libraries and frameworks that provide CRDT implementations for various data structures, including sets, maps, and lists.
-However we apply Yjs, a popular CRDT library that offers a wide range of data types and synchronization mechanisms.
+However, we apply Yjs, a popular CRDT library that offers a wide range of data types and synchronization mechanisms.
 Yjs is designed to work seamlessly with WebRTC and other real-time communication protocols, making it an ideal choice for building collaborative applications that require consistent state synchronization across multiple users.

 - [Automerge](https://automerge.org)